604-224-5277 Toll Free: 1-855-760-6886

 Quirky, affordable and extremely liveable – these are but a few of the advantages to becoming a resident of Mount Pleasant East.
 Discover the Eastside’s hidden gem.

 This Eastside neighbourhood was originally one of large single-family detached homes, and as such, there is a plethora of educational institutions in and around the area.
 Lord Strathcona Elementary is one of the earliest schools in Vancouver – it was founded in 1891.This iconic structure is now attached to a community centre and a library for further community engagement.

-Admiral Seymour Elementary, Nightingale Elementary and Fraser Elementary offer a wide variety of elementary school choices.
-For Secondary school students, there are excellent options just over the neighbourhood’s boundaries marking the Mount Pleasant East area.
+Mount Pleasant, Florence Nightingale & Fraser Elementary offer a wide variety of elementary school choices.
+For secondary school students, there are excellent options just over the neighbourhood’s boundaries marking the Mount Pleasant East area.
 Sir Charles Tupper Secondary is situated just across the southern border, while Templeton Secondary and Vancouver Technical are just to the east.
-St. Francis Xavier, St. Patrick’s Elementary and St. Patrick’s Secondary are three of the esteemed private schools in the immediate area.
-For post-secondary students, there is Vancouver Community College and the Great Northern Way Campus which is a joint project involving UBC, SFU, Emily Carr School of Art and Design and BCIT.
-This unusual association of educational entities has been created for the purpose of becoming a “centre of convergence for arts and culture, digital media and the environment”.
+St. Francis Xavier, St. Patrick’s Elementary and St. Patrick’s Secondary are three of the private schools in the immediate area.
+For post-secondary students, there is Vancouver Community College and the Great Northern Way Campus which is a joint project involving UBC, SFU, Emily Carr School of Art & Design and BCIT.
+This abundance of educational entities has been created for the purpose of becoming a “centre of convergence for arts and culture, digital media and the environment”.
 It seems fitting for such a revolutionary concept to take root in Mount Pleasant East, given its eclectic personality.

 …artistic retail outlets and superior restaurant choices, all seasoned with a little bit of SoMa flavour